-Bodycam footage of Ben Stokes nightclub arrest released
+England cricketer Ben Stokes stepped in after hearing homophobic abuse, court told

 Later, Hales says: "I feel bad.
 He's my best friend.
 I saw him after everything happened."

-The release comes as the prosecution case against Stokes came to a conclusion on Thursday.
+In court, Stokes denied mimicking two gay men at the club, saying: "No, absolutely not.

-Stokes is expected to testify on Thursday as part of his defence.
-He denies charges of affray alongside Ryan Ali and Ryan Hale.
+"The only comments between myself and the gay couple was what we had chosen to wear that night."

-Images released on Wednesday showed the injuries sustained by Ali and Hale after allegedly being attacked by Stokes hours after England beat the West Indies in a one-day international in Bristol.
+Images released on Wednesday showed the injuries sustained by Ali and Hale after England beat the West Indies in a one-day international in Bristol.

 Jurors were told Stokes mocked two gay men, Kai Barry and William O’Connor, outside the Mbargo nightclub and flicked a cigarette butt at them.

-In a statement provided to police, Stokes denied both actions and insisted he only stepped in after hearing Ali and Hale being homophobic towards Mr Barry and Mr O’Connor.
+In a statement provided to police, Stokes denied both actions and insisted a fight began after hearing Ali and Hale being homophobic towards Mr Barry and Mr O’Connor.

-Stokes said he acted in defence of himself, England teammate Alex Hales and the two gay men at all times, adding that they thanked him for protecting them.
+Stokes said he acted in defence of himself, England teammate Hales and the two gay men at all times, adding that they thanked him for protecting them.

 Hale told detectives afterwards that Stokes "could have killed" him and Ali.